 MTNA is geared toward private music teachers and includes several community-oriented activities throughout the year, including performances.
 Chapter membership is open to all current WSU music students, subject to membership regulations.
 To be considered “active,” members must perform at least once per semester in an MTNA Atrium Recital.

-Ceramics studio in Pulllman sharing clay processes and concepts.
+Ceramics studio in Pullman sharing clay processes and concepts.

 STAGE is WSU’s student theatre group and home to improv comedy troupe Nuthouse.
 STAGE produces one-act play festivals and full-length plays in Daggy Hall’s Wadleigh Theatre.
 Opportunities for involvement include acting, directing, playwriting, stage management, and technical direction.